dyuk01/blog/_posts/2024-07-01-TrappingRainWater.markdown

 > 1. Compare between left pointer's max and current left pointer's height.
 > 2. If current value is greater than the left max, update left max
 > 3. If current value is less than the left max, it means there is a space for water.
 Include to the result
-If right pointer's height is less/equal to the left pointer's height, do the same for right pointers/max.
+> If right pointer's height is less/equal to the left pointer's height:
+> 1. Do the same for right pointers/max.

 ## Code
 ```python